tajhlande/lmae/README.md

 ### Prerequisites

+> Note: I've updated the code and instructions to match Raspberry Pi OS Trixie, which ships with Python 3.13.
+> Older versions work with Python 3.9, though the dependencies have security issues which are fixed in
+> libraries that require newer versions of Python.

 This library is built on top of the RGB LED display driver written by Henner Zeller, found here: [hzeller/rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) You'll need to build that first, as this library depends on it for access to the LED matrix.